GALA-X-Y/SecretPixel/README.md

 - **File Name Storage**: SecretPixel stores the original filename of the hidden data within the image.
 This allows for the file to be extracted with its original name, providing additional convenience and maintaining file identity.

+- **Operation Time Calculation (Fork Version)**: Forked SecretPixel calculates the time required for the machine to hide and extract data.

 - **Cross-Platform Compatibility**: Written in Python, SecretPixel is cross-platform and can be used on any system with Python installed.

 ## Installation

 To use SecretPixel, clone the repository or download the source code from GitHub.
-Ensure you have Python 3 installed on your system, along with the required packages:
+Ensure you have Python 3 installed on your system, along with the required packages.

+Original:

 ```
 git clone https://github.com/x011/SecretPixel.git